e2b-dev/awesome-ai-agents/README.md

 A GPT-4 powered semantic code search engine that uses an AI agent

 <details>
-Bloop is a new semantic code search tool that helps you understand your codebase lightning fast!

-Bloop AI
-For programmers: Find Code.
-On Rust and Typescript.

-• Code Discovery
-• Human Exploration
-• Stage changes
-• A blazing fast code search and regex matching engine written in Rust
+### Description

-• An intelligent AI agent, powered by GPT-4 and semantic code search
+- Powered by GPT-4 and semantic code search, precise code navigation

-• Precise code navigation, built on stack graphs and scope queries
+- Built on stack graphs and scope queries
+- Fast code search and regex matching engine written in Rust
+- Allows to find Code on Rust and Typescript
+- Allows to stage changes

 </details>